Decades of Service

 - To offer educational programs that extend music and theatre into a broader artistic experience.

 - To offer outreach programs to under-served populations throughout Central Massachusetts.

 - To bring talented musicians and other performers to the community to educate and entertain.

 - To create partnerships with area organizations to broaden awareness of the importance of music in the human artistic experience.

 Currently, Apple Tree Arts is a vibrant non-profit community arts organization serving over 3,000 people each year.
-Our ten-member board of directors, chaired by Paul Scarlett of Grafton, is comprised of highly-educated, community-minded professionals who have brought us to new levels in advertising, grant-writing, budgeting, and strategic planning.
+Our ten-member board of directors, currently chaired by Aaron Chaisson of Grafton, is comprised of highly educated, community-minded professionals who have brought us to new levels in advertising, grant-writing, budgeting, and strategic planning.
 The board’s initiatives include the formation of an Advisory Council, whose focus is intended to leverage the talents and resources of successful individuals within the community who have demonstrated an interest in and support of the mission of Apple Tree Arts.

 Apple Tree Arts is supported solely through tuition, grants, private support, and corporate sponsorships.

 Theater Arts Director – Lisa Scarlett